-Frank Altman, President and CEO
+Frank Altman, CEO

-Frank Altman is President and CEO of Community Reinvestment Fund, USA.
+Frank Altman is CEO of Community Reinvestment Fund, USA.
 He pioneered the development of a secondary market for community and economic development loans when he established the organization.
 Under Altman’s leadership, CRF has grown from a small Minneapolis firm to a national organization serving community-based lenders across the country.

 In addition, Altman is a founding member and first President of the Board of Directors of the New Markets Tax Credit Coalition.
 He helped design the creation of a federal tax credit to encourage private investment in low-income communities.